gamekit-developers/gamekit/Samples/LogicDemo/ReadMe.txt

 ///////////////Momo control///////////////////////////////////

 By default there is a track node (for the camera) that follows momo orientation and translation.
+(Camera will not follow momo when <LEFT CTRL> is pressed)

 <MOUSE MOVE>
-	Rotates momo to look around.
+	Rotates momo to look around (this functionality is disabled by logic when <LEFT CTRL> is pressed).

 <W>
 	Moves momo forward.